Free back-to-school bundle to start your school year.

 Download Flash Cards

 Let's Watch!
-Kimberley Schneider at Shull Elementary in California explains how the magic ‘e’ pattern is made: the ‘e’ at the end of the word jumps backward over one consonant and makes the vowel “stand up tall and say its name.”
+Kimberley Schneider at Shull Elementary in California explains a way to remember the magic 'e' pattern: the ‘e’ at the end of the word jumps backward over one consonant and makes the vowel “stand up tall and say its name.”

 Video thumbnail for Quick Look: Teaching Magic 'e' (aka Silent 'e')